 A helicopter supported reconnaissance program for Carlin type deposits was carried out in Nevada and a new, untested, jasperoid zone was identified and acquired by staking the BP claim block in 2010.
 It covers an area of hydrothermal alteration, including extensive jasperoid development and clay alteration in shale units.
 Preliminary sampling on this new property has found anomalous values in precious metals and pathfinder elements.
-During the year ended December 31, 2010, the Company incurred \$110,047 in staking costs and \$43,346 of exploration costs.
+During the three months ended March 31, 2011, the Company incurred no exploration costs on the property.
 The Company plans a geophysical and geochemical exploration program in 2011 to define targets for drilling.